LesTasker2023/Titanworks/docs/DOCUMENTATION_INDEX.md

 ---

-**🎯 This documentation system provides complete coverage of the TriggerKings project, from basic setup to advanced enterprise patterns.
+**🎯 This documentation system provides complete coverage of the Daedalus project, from basic setup to advanced enterprise patterns.
 Choose your path based on your role and needs!** 🚀